Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 ## Updating
 If you ever wish to update the note, this can only be done on PC, and cannot be done on mobile.
-The note does not auto-update; you must manually update the note.
+The note does not auto-update; it must be done manually.

 ---